 Where to Stay in Barcelona: Final Recommendation

-For a first trip, stay in Eixample if you want the safest all-round choice.
-Choose El Born if food, nightlife, and atmosphere matter most.
-Pick the Gothic Quarter if you want maximum centrality and can handle crowds.
-Choose Gràcia for a quieter local stay, and choose Barceloneta only if beach access is the main reason for your trip.
+If you are wondering where to stay in Barcelona for your first visit, Eixample remains the best all-round choice.
+Choose El Born for nightlife and dining, the Gothic Quarter for maximum centrality, Gràcia for a local atmosphere, and Barceloneta if the beach is the main focus of your trip.

 FAQ: Where to Stay in Barcelona